 Bulbs generally fall into two main categories – spring flowering bulbs and summer flowering bulbs.

-Spring flowering bulbs are hardy bulbs and often serve as a first sign of spring when they bloom.
+Spring flowering bulbs are hardy and often serve as a first sign of spring when they bloom.
 They are planted before fall’s first frost and are able to withstand the cold winter months.
-Most spring flowering bulbs, like daffodils, are able to flower year after year without being replanted.
+Most spring flowering varieties, such as daffodils, are able to flower year after year without being replanted.

-Spring flowering bulbs include daffodils, tulips, and hyacinths, while summer flowering bulbs include gladiolus, dahlia and canna.
+Spring flowering bulbs include daffodils, tulips, and hyacinths, while summer varieties include gladiolus, dahlia, and canna.